 Bankruptcy estate.
 If an individual (the debtor) for whom you are required to file an information return is in Chapter 11 bankruptcy, and the debtor notified you of the bankruptcy estate's EIN, report post-petition gross income, gross proceeds, or other reportable payments on the applicable information return using the estate's name and EIN.
 The debtor should notify you when the bankruptcy is closed, dismissed, or converted, so that any subsequent information returns will be filed with the correct name and EIN.
 Different rules apply if the bankruptcy is converted to Chapter 7, 12, or 13 of the Bankruptcy Code.
-For additional guidance, see Notice 2006-83 which is on page 596 of Internal Revenue Bulletin 2006-40 available at www.irs.gov/pub/irs-irbs/irb06-40.pdf.
+For additional guidance, see Notice 2006-83, 2006-40 I.R.B.
+596, available at www.irs.gov/irb/2006-40_IRB/ar12.html.

 TINs.
 TINs are used to associate and verify amounts you report to the IRS with corresponding amounts on tax returns.
-Therefore, it is important that you furnish correct names, social security numbers (SSNs), individual taxpayer identification numbers (ITINs), or employer identification numbers (EINs) for recipients on the forms sent to the IRS.
+Therefore, it is important that you furnish correct names, social security numbers (SSNs), individual taxpayer identification numbers (ITINs), employer identification numbers (EINs), or adoption taxpayer identification numbers (ATINs) for recipients on the forms sent to the IRS.